On the Exact Convex Hull of IFS Fractals: Introduction

-The attractors of Iterated Function Systems -- IFS Fractals -- were pioneered by Hutchinson \cite{ba00007} and may well be the most elementary fractals possible, occurring in Nature as the Romanesco Broccoli.
-They are the attractors of a finite set of affine linear contraction mappings -- the Iterated Function System (IFS) -- which when combined and iterated to infinity, converges to an attracting limit set, the IFS fractal itself.
-IFS fractals as introduced here, can be considered the linearization of Julia fractals.
+The attractors of iterated function systems -- IFS fractals -- were pioneered by Hutchinson \cite{ba00007} and may be the most elementary fractals possible, occurring in Nature as the Romanesco broccoli.
+They are the attractors of a finite set of contraction mappings, which when combined and iterated to infinity, converges to an attracting limit set, the IFS fractal itself.